 For example, when planning for an upgrade, IT groups spend months considering software options, hardware specifications and budget options but comparatively little time is spent considering the acquisition and rollout process and how they affect the overall cost and success of the upgrade.

-- Create a draft checklist for device setup, refine as specifications change, test checklist against test system and finalize for rollout.
+Refine your checklist as specifications change, test your checklist against test system and finalize for rollout.